Welcome to Arkansas State University!

 What is a philanthropy or service project?

-Greek members take it as part of their mission to support their national philanthropies (non-for-profit causes) financially and physically.
+Fraternity/Sorority members take it as part of their mission to support their national philanthropies (non-for-profit causes) financially and physically.
 Throughout the year, each chapter spends time fundraising and volunteering to help their particular philanthropy.
-Philanthropies and service events held by A-State Greeks strongly benefit the campus and Jonesboro community.
+Philanthropies and service events held by A-State Fraternity & Sorority Members strongly benefit the campus and Jonesboro community.
 Some of the organizations and causes that A-State Greeks support include, but are not limited to: St. Jude's Children's Research Hospital, Make a Wish Foundation, Breast Cancer Research & Education, Women's Crisis Center of Northeast Arkansas, Special Olympics, United Way of NEA, and Children's Miracle Network.
 The time spent together on these events is one of the many times that fraternity brothers and sorority sisters can bond, while making a difference in someone's life.

 How will joining a chapter now benefit my student after college?

 The life long friendships your student will make through their chapter can last into post-collegiate years.
 Membership in a chapter can be a life-long experience.
 Joining now is really an investment in your student's future.
 Wherever a member ends up after college, chances are he/she will be able to find an alumni chapter or other members of their fraternity or sorority in the area.
-In addition, Greeks have national networks for its members that could be helpful in finding jobs or internships.
+In addition, Fraternity & Sorority Members have national networks for its members that could be helpful in finding jobs or internships.

 What can I do as a parent or family member?